AliNawaz97/Machine-learning-Algorithm/README.md

 # Machine-learning-Algorithm
-Provide information of basics and eminent algorithm of machine learning
+In this repository, I have described the short but effective knowledge of following basics and eminent algorithm of machine learning for beginner
 ### Linear Regression
 ### Logistic Regression
 ### Decision tree